BrunoAFK/vrijeme_hr/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-This integration provides weather data from Vrijeme.hr (Croatian Meteorological and Hydrological Service - DHMZ) for Home Assistant.
+This integration provides current weather data from Vrijeme.hr (Croatian Meteorological and Hydrological Service - DHMZ) for Home Assistant.
+It's primarily designed for accessing detailed current weather sensor data, as forecast data is not available through DHMZ's XML feed.

 ## Features
-- Real-time weather data for Croatian cities
+- Real-time weather sensor data for Croatian cities
-- Supports both sensor and weather entities
+- Available as both sensor entities and a basic weather entity
 - Configurable update interval
-- Multiple sensor options (temperature, humidity, pressure, wind, etc.)
+- Multiple sensor options with high-precision measurements

+## Recommended Usage
+This integration is most effective when used for its sensor entities, which provide accurate current weather measurements.
+While a weather entity is available, it only shows current conditions without forecast data.

+### Recommended Frontend Cards
+To make the most of this integration's sensor data, consider using [Weather Chart Card](https://github.com/mlamberts78/weather-chart-card) custom card.

 ## Installation